 Domain Driven Design and Socio-technical

-The DDD (Domain Driven Design) community is pedalling hard to help stakeholders understand that their systems (and design systems) actually work in a sociotechnical manner.
-Wardley mapping can be very effective when combined with Team Topologies to enable sociotechncial systems.
+The DDD (Domain Driven Design) community is pedaling hard to help stakeholders understand that their systems (and design systems) work in a sociotechnical manner.
+Wardley mapping can be very effective when combined with Team Topologies to enable sociotechnical systems.
 Susanne Kaiser has a great book just out on this topic and has presented many times (including for Serverless Days Belfast!).

 There may be a clash between the company and technical leadership, but the advantage technology brings to advance the business is critical.
 How technology drives your business is the purpose that leadership must rally around.